evaryont/status-clock/README.md

 The Raspberry Pi and Arduino code is released under the MIT license.
 See [LICENSE.MIT](LICENSE.MIT) for the full text of the license.

-The Rails application is released under the AGPL.
+The Rails application is released under the AGPLv3.
 See [LICENSE.APGL](LICENSE.APGL) for the full text of the license.

 Copyright (C) 2013